Administrative Office of the Courts

 Court Operations

-The Office of Court Operations provides support, supervision, and resources for the offices of the Clerks of Court in the District and Superior Courts, the Supreme Judicial Court, and the Business and Consumer Docket.
-Comprising 254 employees, Court Operations has five major units:
+• Court Operations – Provides support, supervision, and resources for the offices of the Clerks of Court in the District and Superior Courts, the Supreme Judicial Court, and the Business and Consumer Docket.

 Barbara Cardone, Esq., Director of Legal Affairs and Public Relations